donsino/donsino/README.md

 - **Results-Driven**: I focus on delivering high-quality solutions that meet your business goals.
 - **Reliable & Communicative**: I keep clients in the loop at every step and deliver on time.
-- **Proven Experience**: From backend development to virtual assistance, I’ve successfully worked on a variety of projects, including my final year project, **Predicting the Career Pathway of College Graduates**.
+- **Proven Experience**: From backend development to virtual assistance, I’ve successfully worked on various projects, including my final year project, **Predicting the Career Pathway of College Graduates**.
 - **Versatile**: Whether you need a developer to build your website, a virtual assistant to handle administrative tasks, or a technology educator to train your team, I've got you covered.

 ---